cnaak/untypsignia.typ/README.md

 Aditionally, the signus emulation is produced, as `contexts` text inside a `box` — hence not images — so as to avoid hyphenation to take place.
-This also applies to the `#typstmark()` function, for lack of guidance, and also because "Typst" is a short word.
+This also applies to the `#typstmark()` function, for lack of specific guidance, and also because "Typst" is a short word.

 ## Example